reneemacdonald/sdc_project4/writeup.md

 ![alt text][image2]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. In pipeline.py in lines 127 - 299 I identified lane-line pixels using a sliding window search

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]